daparker/checkvalve/README.md

 **Bug Fixes**
 - Added better exception handling
 - Fixed a few possible crashes due to database cursors being mishandled
+- Trailing spaces in server URLs will no longer cause Unknown Host errors
+- Fixed errors when moving servers up or down in the list if other servers have been deleted

 **Code Changes**